-The key aim of any medical center and any doctor is to have a happy and satisfied client.
-Communication skills are fundamental when talking about medicine and customer services.
+The key aim of medical center and any doctor is to have a happy and satisfied client.
+Therefore, communication skills are fundamental when talking about medicine and customer services.
 A successful medical business is built on trust and communication both between staff and, of course, doctors and patients.
-That is why understanding the critical notions of communication in the healthcare industry is a must-have for any doctor.
+That is why understanding the critical notions of communication in healthcare is a must-have for any doctor.

-The doctor-patient relationship has to be developed and maintained, and that is not the most straightforward task.
+The doctor-patient relationship must be developed and maintained, which is not the most straightforward task.
 However, as it is a must, a good doctor has no choice but to learn the main communication rules with patients and patient relationship management.
 It is almost as important as having a higher medical education.
 But, sure, much easier!

-At least, we have prepared this article to make you feel comfortable while talking to patients and managing the healthcare business.
-Let's learn how to satisfy patients with quality medical service and effective, friendly communication.
+At least we have prepared this article to make you feel comfortable while talking to patients and managing the healthcare business.
+So let's learn how to satisfy patients with quality medical service and effective, friendly communication.

 Code of medical ethics is among the primary papers studied to balance quality medical services and effective communication in a medical center.